GabrielAntoine/javascript-game-mario-and-luigi/readme.md

 ## Original Game

-This game is fanmade and not for commercial use.
-I do not own *Mario & Luigi* or *Mario*.
-These are trademarks of Nintendo and every right belongs to them.

 [Click here to access the description of the original game](https://www.mariowiki.com/Rump_Command)

 [![alt](img/Rumpcommandmlbis.webp)](https://www.mariowiki.com/Rump_Command)

+## Intellectual Property

+This project is fanmade.
+All characters, names, and assets from *Mario & Luigi* are trademarks of Nintendo and are not owned by me.
+The MIT License applies only to the source code written by the author.